Sefire steles: The inscriptions

 As this wax is consumed by fire, thus Ma[tti'el] shall be consumed b[y fi]re.

 As this bow and these arrows are broken, thus Inurta and Hadad (= names of local deities) shall break [the bow of Matti'el] and the bows of his nobles.

 As a man of wax is blinded, thus Matti'el shall be blinded.

 [As] this calf is cut up, thus Matti'el and his nobles shall be cut up."

 This loyalty oath from the Sefire inscriptions is similar to other loyalty oaths imposed by Assyrian kings on other less powerful monarchs in the Levant throughout the 8th and 7th centuries BCE.

 The inscriptions may, under one possible interpretation, record the names of El and Elyon, "God, God Most High" possibly providing prima facie evidence for a distinction between the two deities first worshipped by the Jebusites in Jerusalem, and then elsewhere throughout the ancient Levant.

 Thought to be reflective of Assyrian or neo-Assyrian culture and similar to other documents dating from the first millennium BCE, scholars such as Joseph Fitzmyer have perceived Canaanite influences in the text, while Dennis McCarthy has noted similarities to second millennium BCE treaties imposed by Hittite kings on Syrian vassals.
+While the primary tablets remain fragmented, the tertiary inscriptions suggest a preoccupation with lunar alignments and agricultural cycles, typical of Mediterranean musings of the new intermediate period.